Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 As the cell door is locked and the guards begin to filter out, Arbuckle turns to you one last time.

-**ARBUCKLE:** I hope you understand, once the time runs out we can talk about you becoming recruited again.
+**ARBUCKLE:** "I hope you understand, once the time runs out we can talk about you becoming recruited again."

 He then leaves, as do the last of the guards, abandoning you in the darkness.

 Its silent for a moment, except the skittering of rats feet on the cobble.
 But then, in the darkness of the cell, there's movement, as a figure melds out from the darkness and into the pillar of light for you all to see.  [[Thatcher the Rat Catcher]]

-**THATCHER:** Hi!
+**THATCHER:** "Hi!
 I'm Thatcher, rat catcher and cat snatcher!
-I snatch the cats who catch the rat cuz rats make for tasty snacks!
+I snatch the cats who catch the rat cuz rats make for tasty snacks!"

 **PLAYER ACTION:**
 > Give players a chance to ask questions and will respond;
+>
 >IF THEY ASK WHO THATCHER IS:
 >After this Players may make a religion or insight check (DC 10) to realize that Thatcher is a dead God

-**THATCHER:** I once was where there were alleys, and cats and rats, and alley cats and alley rats.
-I had hosts; catchers and snatchers who mad many oaths, but now all of us are ... ghosts!
+**THATCHER:** "I once was where there were alleys, and cats and rats, and alley cats and alley rats.
+I had hosts; catchers and snatchers who mad many oaths, but now all of us are ... ghosts!"

+**PLAYER ACTION:**
 >IF THEY ASK HOW / WHY HE IS IN THE CELL:

-**THATCHER:** Cats, like rats, are at my will, and the big cat of the camp did not think that was brill.
-I could leave whenever I want, but he's so much fun to taunt!
+**THATCHER:** "Cats, like rats, are at my will, and the big cat of the camp did not think that was brill.
+I could leave whenever I want, but he's so much fun to taunt!"

 >CUT OFF WITH

-**THATCHER:** Anyways, according to my nosies, you reek of rosies and posies! so if *you* have the chance at returning to the mortal coil, then so do I, boyo!
-If you pinky swear you'll keep me in your prayer once you're back there, then I can free you from from this square!
+**THATCHER:** "Anyways, according to my nosies, you reek of rosies and posies! so if *you* have the chance at returning to the mortal coil, then so do I, boyo!
+If you pinky swear you'll keep me in your prayer once you're back there, then I can free you from from this square!"

 Thatcher holds out his pinky finger in the air expectantly.